Overview

 School Nursing (SN)

-You’ll learn how to make a difference to the health and well-being of children aged 5-19 years of age.
-You will be equipped with the knowledge and skills to promote school health, meet the health-related needs of children and young people and their families and carers.
+You'll learn how to make a difference to the health and well-being of children aged 5-19 years of age.
+You'll be equipped with the knowledge and skills to promote school health, meet the health-related needs of children and young people and their families and carers.
 You will also develop leadership skills so that you can lead a school nursing team and influence change in practice.

-The programme can be studied full time (52 weeks a year) or part time over two years (104 weeks) and starts in September each year.
+The programme can be studied full-time (52 weeks a year) or part-time over two years (104 weeks) and starts in September each year.

-The SCPHN Programme Lead is Angela Davy and can be contacted on email: angela.davy@brunel.ac.uk
+The Specialist Community Public Health Nursing Programme Lead is Angela Davy, who can be contacted via email at angela.davy@brunel.ac.uk.

 NHS values